sara-sabr/ITStrategy/Strategies/ITVision.md

 The IT Vision complements the [HDLC](HumanDevelopmentLifeCycle.md) story which is taken from the point of view of the citizen, and the [KPIs](IITB_KPIs.md) which define the performance metrics needed to sustain the HDLC, by providing the point of view of the organization's IT capabilities.

-The IT Vision leverages the work done in the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx), ensures alignment with [IITB's high level priorities](http://esdc.prv/en/iitb/corporate/Who_We_Are/Plans_and_Priorities/index.shtml), and brings the [GC's Strategic Plan for IM/IT 2017-2021](https://www.canada.ca/en/government/system/digital-government/digital-operations-strategic-plan-2018-2022.html) into ESDC's operational context.
+The IT Vision leverages the work done in the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx), ensures alignment with [IITB's high level priorities](http://esdc.prv/en/iitb/corporate/Who_We_Are/Plans_and_Priorities/index.shtml), and brings the [GC's Digital Operations Strategic Plan 2018-2022](https://www.canada.ca/en/government/system/digital-government/digital-operations-strategic-plan-2018-2022.html) into ESDC's operational context.

-The ESDC IT Vision is explained using the [GC's Strategic Plan for IM/IT 2017-2021](https://www.canada.ca/en/treasury-board-secretariat/services/information-technology/strategic-plan-2017-2021.html#toc4) six vision pillars:
+The ESDC IT Vision is explained using the [GC's Digital Operations Strategic Plan 2018-2022](https://www.canada.ca/en/government/system/digital-government/digital-operations-strategic-plan-2018-2022.html) six chapters:

 1. Digital Services
 2. Open and accessible